-As a community we eat a whole foods-based natural diet.
-Meals are vegan with the possible addition of ghee and local animal protein at times for those in need.
+As a community we eat a whole foods based natural diet.
+Meals are vegan and our community is working towards providing animal based protein, which will be available to the community at times.
+Please do not depend on this as a source of protein.
+If you are in need of a high-protein diet, you may wish to bring your own supplemental protein sources.
 Below is a common sample menu:

-- Breakfast: oatmeal or amaranth w/ supperfood toppings & seasonal local fruit - Lunch/Dinner: tamales, fresh raw salad and veggie stir fry or soup
+- Breakfast: oatmeal or amaranth w/ superfood toppings & seasonal local fruit - Lunch/Dinner: veggie stir fry or soup, grain, fresh raw salad

 As we are 6 hours travel from a market and all food which is not grown on site has to be carried in on horses, you will not find the same food selection you may be used to in your modern life.
 Food is simple, nourishing and prepared with love.
-If you require a special diet be sure to communicate and discuss your restrictions with us clearly prior to your registration so we can determine if it will be possible to accommodate.
+If you require a special diet be sure to communicate and discuss your restrictions/needs with us clearly prior to your registration so we can determine if it will be possible to accommodate.